sarajuliefrajtova/english-for-designer/04-voice-tone-style/apple.md

 ## Style

-- Approchable & Straightforward: easy to understood by a wide audience — especially when speaking about in more technical terminology.
+- **Approchable & Straightforwar**d: easy to understood by a wide audience — especially when speaking about in more technical terminology.
-- Confident: By using short and bold sentences Apple appear assured without being arrogant — e.g. “You’ll notice every day” and “Leaves the competition behind.”
+- **Confident**: By using short and bold sentences Apple appear assured without being arrogant — e.g. “You’ll notice every day” and “Leaves the competition behind.”
-- Consistent: brand voice flow through everything the company publishes.
+- **Consistent**: brand voice flow through everything the company publishes.